 Protect against malware and other cyberthreats

-In this objective, you increase your threat protection with Microsoft 365 Business Premium.
+This article describes how to increase your threat protection with Microsoft 365 Business Premium.
 It's critical to protect your business against phishing, malware, and other threats.
 Use this article as a guide to walk through the following steps:

 - Review and apply preset security policies for email and collaboration.
 Preset security policies can save a lot of time in setup and configuration.